seanmacavaney/npids/README.md

 Forward:

- - `fixedbytes`: Every item is stored as a fixed number of bytes (with optinoal prefix).
+ - `fixedbytes`: Every item is stored as a fixed number of bytes (with optional prefix).
 This serves as a fallback if other forward codecs do not work.
- - `intsequence`: A sequence of integes (e.g., 49, 50, 51) is identifed (with optional prefix); only
+ - `intsequence`: A sequence of integers (e.g., 49, 50, 51) is identifed (with optional prefix); only
    metadata about the sequence is stored.
  - `intstored`: Integers are identified (with optional prefix), but they are not in a periodic sequence (e.g., 49, 55, 21).
 The integer values are encoded and stored.